-Applicants applying under criteria 2-5 must submit a Certificate of Catholic Practice (CCP) by the closing date.
+Applicants applying under criteria 3-6 must submit a Certificate of Catholic Practice (CCP) by the closing date.
 This certificate should be obtained from the priest at the parish where the family normally worship.

-It is the parent's duty to ensure that the CCP is submitted to the school together with the SIF.
-The priest will only sign this form if he knows you.
+It is the parent's duty to ensure that the CCP is submitted to the school together with the application form.
+The priest will only sign this form if he knows you and agrees that you are a practising Catholic family.